We are essential. We are stronger together!

 In times like these, it is the purpose of a union to ensure that workers’ voices are part of the conversation, and the perspective of working people is taken into account.
-As such, we have issued guidance on how employers, government agencies, and policymakers should approach preparations.
-We will be communicating directly with members via email as employer-specific information becomes available.
+Please follow the links below to access resources specific to you.
+Or scroll past the resources section for information relevant to all SEIU members.

 Resources for Members